getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 # You Don't Know JS: *this* & Object Prototypes
-# Chapter 4: Mixing Class Copies
+# Chapter 4: Mixing (Up) "Class" Objects

-We won't be exhaustive here on the topic of "object oriented" programming with "classes", "instantiation", "inheritance" and "(relative) polymorphism".
-However, we will briefly survey these topics, as we draw contrasts between traditional classes and JavaScript's `[[Prototype]]` (often mistakingly called "class") mechanism.

-We'll look first, in detail, at how and why traditional classes imply copies of behavior, and then we'll look at how manual copy behavior (aka, "mixins") is used to emulate such class behavior in JavaScript.
+Following our exploration of objects from the previous chapter, it's natural that we now turn our attention to "object oriented (OO) programming", with "classes".
+We'll first look at "class orientation" as a design pattern, before examining the mechanics of "classes": "instantiation", "inheritance" and "(relative) polymorphism".

+We'll see that these concepts don't really map very naturally to the object mechanism in JS, and the lengths (mixins, etc) many JavaScript developers go to overcome such challenges.

+## Class Theory

+"Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software.

+OO or class oriented programming stresses that data intrinsically has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, encapsulate) the data and the behavior together.
+This is sometimes called "data structures" in formal computer science.

+For example, a series of characters that represents a word or phrase is usually called a "string".
+The characters are the data.
+But you almost never just care about the data, you usually want to *do things* with the data, so the behaviors that can apply *to* that data (calculating its length, appending data, searching, etc) are all designed as methods of a `String` class.

+Any given string is just an instance of this class, which means that it's a neatly collected packaging of both the character data and the functionality we can perform on it.

+Classes also imply a way of *classifying* a certain data structure.
+The way we do this is to think about any given structure as a specific variation of a more general base definition.

+Let's explore this classification process by looking at a commonly cited example.
+A *car* can be described as a specific implementation of a more general "class" of thing, called a *vehicle*.

+We model this relationship in software with classes by defining a `Vehicle` class and a `Car` class.

+The definition of `Vehicle` might include things like propulsion (engines, etc), the ability to carry people, etc. What we define in `Vehicle` is all the stuff that is common to all (or most of) the different types of vehicles (the "planes, trains, and automobiles").

+It might not make sense in our software to re-define the basic essence of "ability to carry people" over and over again for each different type of vehicle.
+Instead, we define that capability once in `Vehicle`, and then when we define `Car`, we simply indicate that it "inherits" (or "extends") the base definition from `Vehicle`.
+The definition of `Car` is said to specialize the general `Vehicle` definition.

+**And thus, classes and inheritance emerge.**

+Another key concept with classes is "polymorphism", which describes the idea that a general behavior from a parent class can be overriden in a child class to give it more specifics.
+In fact, relative polymorphism let's us reference the base behavior from the overriden behavior.

+Class theory strongly suggests that a parent class and a child class share the same method name for a certain behavior, so that the child overrides the parent (differentially).
+As we'll see later, doing so in your JavaScript code is opting into frustration and code brittleness.

+### "Class" Design Pattern

+You may never have thought about classes as a "design pattern", since it's most common to see discussion of popular "OO Design Patterns", like "Iterator", "Observer", "Factory", "Singleton", etc. As presented this way, it's almost an assumption that OO classes are the lower-level mechanics by which we implement all (higher level) design patterns, as if OO is a given foundation for *all* (proper) code.

+Depending on your level of formal education in programming, you may have heard of "procedural programming" as a way of describing code which only consists of procedures (aka, functions) calling other functions, without any higher abstractions.
+It you may have been taught that classes were the *proper* way to transform procedural-style "spaghetti code" into well-formed, well-organized code.

+Of course, if you have experience with "functional programming" (Monads, etc), you know very well that classes are just one of many several common design patterns.
+But for others, this may be the first time you've asked yourself if classes really are a fundamental foundation for code, or if they are an optional abstraction on top of code.

+Some languages (like Java) don't give you the choice, so it's not very *optional* at all -- everything's a class.
+Other languages like C/C++ or PHP give you a both procedural and class-oriented syntaxes, and it's left more to the developer's choice which style or mixture of styles is appropriate.

+### JavaScript "Classes"

+Where does JavaScript fall in this regard?
+JS has had *some* class-like syntactic elements (like `new` and `instanceof`) for quite awhile, and more recently in ES6, some additions, like the `class` keyword (see Appendix A).

+But does that mean JavaScript actually *has* classes?
+Plain and simple: **No.**

+Since classes are a design pattern, you *can*, with quite a bit of effort (as we'll see throughout the rest of this chapter), implement approximations for much of classical class functionality.
+JS tries to satisfy the extremely pervasive *desire* to design with classes by providing seemingly class-like syntax.

+While we may have a syntax that looks like classes, it's as if JavaScript mechanics are fighting against you using the *class design pattern*, because behind the curtain, the mechanisms that you build on are operating quite differently.
+Syntactic sugar and (extremely widely used) JS "Class" libraries go a long way toward hiding this reality from you, but sooner or later you will face the fact that the *classes* you have in other languages are not like the "classes" you're faking in JS.

+What this boils down to is that classes are an optional pattern in software design, and you have the choice to use them in JavaScript or not.
+Since many developers have a strong affinity to class oriented software design, we'll spend the rest of this chapter exploring what it takes to maintain the illusion of classes with what JS provides, and the pain points we experience.

-## Class
+## Class Mechanics

-In traditional class-oriented languages, a collection of data and definitions of behavior for that data is wrapped up in a tidy package called a "class".

-For instance, in many languages, a "stack" data structure would be implemented by a `Stack` class.
-This class would have an internal set of variables that stores the data, and it would have a set of publicly accessible functions ("methods") provided by the class, which gives your code the ability to interact with the data structure (adding & removing data, etc).
+In many class-oriented languages, the "standard library" provides a "stack" data structure (push, pop, etc) as a `Stack` class.
+This class would have an internal set of variables that stores the data, and it would have a set of publicly accessible behaviors ("methods") provided by the class, which gives your code the ability to interact with the (hidden) data (adding & removing data, etc).

-But in such languages, you don't often operate directly on a `Stack` (unless making a **Static** reference, which is outside the scope of our discussion).
-The `Stack` class is merely an abstract representation of what *any* "stack" should do, but it's not itself *a* "stack".
+But in such languages, you don't really operate directly on `Stack` (unless making a **Static** class member reference, which is outside the scope of our discussion).
+The `Stack` class is merely an abstract explanation of what *any* "stack" should do, but it's not itself *a* "stack".
 You must **instantiate** the `Stack` class before you have a concrete data structure *thing* to operate against.

 ### Building

 The traditional metaphor for "class" and "instance" based thinking comes from a building construction.

 An architect plans out all the characteristics of a building: how wide, how tall, how many windows and in what locations, even what type of material to use for the walls and roof.
-He doesn't necessarily care, at this point, *where* the building will be built, nor does he care *how many* copies of that building will be built.
+She doesn't necessarily care, at this point, *where* the building will be built, nor does she care *how many* copies of that building will be built.

-He also doesn't care very much about the contents of the building -- the furniture, wall paper, ceiling fans, etc -- only what type of structure they will be contained by.
+She also doesn't care very much about the contents of the building -- the furniture, wall paper, ceiling fans, etc -- only what type of structure they will be contained by.

-The architectural blue-prints he produces are only *plans* for a building.
+The architectural blue-prints she produces are only *plans* for a building.
 They don't actually constitute a building we can walk into and sit down.
 We need a builder for that task.
 A builder will take those plans and follow them, exactly, as he *builds* the building.
 In a very real sense, he is *copying* the intended characteristics from the plans to the physical building.

 Once complete, the building is a physical instantiation of the blue-print plans, hopefully an essentially perfect *copy*.
 And then the builder can move to the open lot next door and do it all over again, creating yet another *copy*.